 The team were all extremely friendly and professional.
 We were guided through the course work and allowed access to the facilities to practice in our free time.

 I would recommend VA to anyone considering spending time in a Boeing simulator before going for an airline assessment.
-The hours spent on handling, CRM and procedures with Virtual Aviation ensured that I approached the British Airways assessment with the best-possible preparation.
+The hours spent on handling, CRM and procedures with VA ensured that I approached the British Airways assessment with the best-possible preparation.

 I worked very hard to adopt the right style of non-technical skills as well as gaining the accuracy of handling that I would need.
 Ultimately, the hard work paid off and I have now started in my dream job!